Owning real estate as an investment is all about making money. Therefore, you want to get into a number crunching mindset from beginning to end.

 The most common mistake made by beginners is getting emotional.
 Typically, they’ll look for a property they would want to live in.
-Or they look for WOW factors instead of return.
+Or they look for "wow" factors instead of return.
 It really needs to be all about the numbers.
-When you compare property by its square footage, the dollar-for-dollar best deal might be a 1-bedroom condo in Waikiki.
+When you compare property by its square footage, the dollar-for-dollar best deal might be a one-bedroom condo in Waikiki.
 The property that provides the highest rent for the lowest price, and with the lowest maintenance fee equals the highest return on your investment.
 Also keep in mind that in Hawaii, appreciation plays a big role in your investment.

 Not treating property investing as a business.
 Remember to leave emotion at the door and view your property as an investment.

 Investors just starting out tend to sweat the small stuff.
 Don’t.
 You are going to encounter unexpected expenses, such as vacancies and air conditioners that break.
 But in time, your assets will grow.
 Let it.
 Be patient.

 Inexperienced investors tend to under insure.
 Insure your assets.
 Liability and flood insurance (if needed) are tax deductible — and necessary.